cookingfox/lapasse-java/README.md

-# lepasse-java
+# LePasse for Java

-Simple CQRS and Redux inspired library for Java.
+CQRS and Redux inspired library for Java.